-You may find it helpful to make a Map of the locations that you have visited during your Adventure.
+You may find it helpful to make a map of the locations that you have visited during your Adventure.
 There is nothing worse than getting somewhere, only to find out that you cannot find your way back!

-Having said all this, it is only fair to warn you of the sporadic occurence of the dreaded Scarlet Fish, or Red Herring as it is more commonly known.
+Having said all this, it is only fair to warn you of the sporadic occurrence of the dreaded Scarlet Fish, or Red Herring as it is more commonly known.
 This is a fiendish plot by Adventure writers to rob their clients of the last remnants of their sanity.
-YOU HAVE BEEN WARNED!!!
+YOU HAVE BEEN WARNED !!!

-If you are still floundering on a specific problem in your particular Adventure, send a large S.A.E. to us and we will send you the appropriate Advice Sheet, but ONLY after you are sure that it is impossible for you to find the solution for yourself!
+If you are still floundering on a specific problem in your particular Adventure, read the enclosed Advice Sheet, but ONLY after you are sure that it is impossible for you to find the solution for yourself!